pytorch/pytorch/ios/README.md

 ## LibTorch

 The PyTorch C++ static library for iOS.

+(Detailed documentation  will be added soon)